jacobsalzberg/ulanzi-usd-brl-plugin/README.md

 ## 🐛 Troubleshooting

 ### Plugin shows clock icon instead of rate
+**Cause**: The browser page isn't running
 - Make sure `app.html` is open in your browser
-- Run `start-plugin-service.bat`
+- Run `start-plugin-service.bat` to open it
 - Wait 10 seconds and press the physical button
+- Consider using the auto-start feature to avoid this issue

 ### Rate doesn't match Google
-- The plugin uses average of bid and high prices
+**This is normal**: The plugin uses average of bid and high prices
 - Should show ~5.39 BRL (close to Google's rate)
 - Rates update in real-time and may vary slightly
+- Different sources may show slightly different rates

-### Plugin stops working
+### Plugin stops working after closing browser
-- Close the browser tab with `app.html`
+**Cause**: The plugin needs the browser page to stay open (temporary limitation)
 - Run `start-plugin-service.bat` again
+- Use the auto-start feature to keep it running
+- This limitation will be removed once the plugin is officially published

+### Browser page closes accidentally
+- Run `start-plugin-service.bat` to restart
 - The plugin will reconnect automatically
+- Your settings are preserved

 ## 🔧 Requirements